Norea/Norea-Player-App/README.md

 There are two different kinds of content in this git, some which you can use freely (MIT) and some which you need our permission to use.

 ###Logos and linked audio license
 All the logos and linked audio are copyrighted by Norea Sverige and cannot be used without permission.
-Contact [kontoret@noreasverige.se](mailto:kontoret@noreasverige.se) if you want to license our audio and we'll figure something out.
+Contact [norea@noreasverige.se](mailto:norea@noreasverige.se) if you want to license our audio and we'll figure something out.

 ###Code license
 All the code is published under the **MIT license** and can be used according to this license.